ahmedDev20/amazon-clone/README.md

 ## Project Deployed Here: https://clone-2fb44.web.app/

-This an amazon clone app made with React that has cart functionality, authentification system and a payment process
+This an amazon clone app made with React that has cart functionality, authentification system and a payment process.

-### Technologies Used:-
+### Technologies Used:

 - <a href="https://reactjs.org/">ReactJS</a> ⚛
 - <a href="https://firebase.google.com/docs/">Firebase BaaS</a> 🔥